theuserge/TheUserge.github.io/deployment.md

 # Deployment

 This Userbot can be deployed with four different ways.
-Which are Heroku, Docker, Zeet and Legacy way.
+Which are Heroku, Docker and Legacy way.

 [**Termux**](https://theuserge.github.io/termux) - Run the Userbot in Termux (mobile).